shark-scout/.github/profile/README.md

 **🤑 Network Capitalization:** Discover the total value held by you and your followers and share an epic idea of how you could spend your money.

-**📈 Trends**: Track the exact moves your network is making: buys, sells, swaps, mints, and airdrops.
+**📈 Trends:** Track the exact moves your network is making: buys, sells, swaps, mints, and airdrops.
 See what the smart money is doing before the crowd catches on.

-**💡 AI Insights**: Our AI analyzes onchain patterns from your network to surface hidden gems, emerging narratives, and alpha opportunities you'd never find manually.
+**💡 AI Insights:** Our AI analyzes onchain patterns from your network to surface hidden gems, emerging narratives, and alpha opportunities you'd never find manually.

-**🔔 Smart Notifications**: Get instant alerts when your network makes moves.
+**🔔 Smart Notifications:** Get instant alerts when your network makes moves.
 Be the first to know about trending tokens, whale accumulations, and market-moving activities.

 ## 🔗 Artifacts